MCT-master/mct-master.github.io/_posts_draft/2022-11-27-joachipo-telenor-5g-report.md

   </video>
 </figure>

+## Latency

+We conducted a total 144 audio test over different network configurations.
+The main network configurations were:
+* Ethernet
+* WiFi(LAN)
+* Commercial 5G
+* Telenor 5G experimental
+For each network configuration we tested three different sample rates (44kHz, 48kHz and 96kHz), with different buffer sizes (64, 128, 256, 512, 1024).
+The latency was measured in RoundTrip Time (RTT).
+The values obtained from testing with ethernet was considered as our baseline, which enables us to show just how much latency each different network configuration and setup adds.
+(add table added latency in ms for network configs from presentation)

 ## Example audio quality with packet loss

 The following examples are taken from 5G commercial network tests between Oslo and Svalbard.
+When packet loss affects the audio quality to this extent latency itself is not the only problem.

 **Buffer size 64**